 Resizing The American Dream

 Jay Shafer of Tumbleweed Tiny House Company has spent over a decade living in self-built homes of less than one hundred square feet.
 Through his Small House Book, Tumbleweed Tiny House Company, his workshops and through mass media, he has helped to change the way we think about housing in the US.
-In this presentation Jay discusses how better living, a smaller ecological footprint and social justice can be achieved with smaller houses.
+In this presentation, Jay discusses how better living, a smaller ecological footprint, and social justice can be achieved with smaller houses.

-The Hemloft is an elegant egg shaped treehouse, suspended around a single tree, deep in the woods of Whistler, BC.
+The Hemloft is an elegant egg-shaped treehouse, suspended around a single tree, deep in the woods of Whistler, BC.
 It was a secret woodland dwelling until it was published in Dwell, a modern architecture magazine, which triggered a flurry of international headlines and a host of publishing requests from other magazines and books.

-The Hemloft was built as a labour of love by Joel Allen who was later joined by his wife Heidi Hermanski.
+The Hemloft was built as a labor of love by Joel Allen who was later joined by his wife Heidi Hermanski.
 The story of the Hemloft, published on Joel’s website, has captivated the masses and elicited more than a thousand impassioned comments.
 A great deal of the Hemloft’s intrigue is attributed to the unlikely feat of two novice carpenters completing such a technically and logistically challenging project.
 Joel and Heidi will be presenting the playful story and the intimate details of how they designed and built the Hemloft.